 For five years, Bob has visited hospitalized children and new mothers, but this year he expanded his role to include everyone in the Bothwell Regional Health Center.
 In exchange for filling Santas role at a Russell Stover Candies Store and the Salvation Army, he received candy and gifts to distribute to patients at Christmas time and was rewarded with many smiles and bright eyes.

-three or 93, they all could use a little Santa Claus.
-Incidentally,
+or 93, they all could use a little Santa Claus.
+Incidentally, he

-he sports a real white beard, and the photos in the newspaper portray an authentic
+sports a real white beard, and the photos in the newspaper portray an

 Bob is a third-generation retired meat cutter from Green Ridge, Mo.

 #2846ELI BENTLEY m.
 (1) Mary Hall m.
 (2) Mary Custer

 Corrections: Lydia was born Feb.
 22, 1822 (not 1826); Aarons last name was Barnes (not Brown, as in the book).